Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

 ## **Phase 4: Deployment to Firebase App Hosting**

+> [!WARNING]
+> ### **Critical Security Notice: Secrets Management**
+> **DO NOT** add your secret keys to the `apphosting.yaml` file.
+That file is for public infrastructure configuration and is committed to your repository.
+>
+> All secret keys listed below MUST be added to the **"App Hosting secret config"** section within the Firebase App Hosting console for your backend.
+This is a secure key-value store that injects your secrets at runtime, keeping them safe and out of your codebase.

 ### **Step 4.1: Connect Your GitHub Repository**

 1. Go to the [Firebase App Hosting console for kamperhub-s4hc2](https://console.firebase.google.com/u/0/project/kamperhub-s4hc2/hosting/backends).